Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Super popular matchings

 \begin{claim} If there is a popular matching $M$ in $I$ that excludes $(x,y)$ and covers $t$, then there is a \spop\ matching in $I'$. \end{claim} \begin{claimproof} Let $M$ be such a popular matching in $I$.
 Then, we can extend $M$ to $M'$ in $I'$ by adding the edges $(x,d_x)$ and $(t',d_t)$.
 Suppose that some matching $N'$ dominates $M'$.

 Let $N$ be the restriction of $N'$ to $I$.
 Each original agent other than $x$ and $t$ must have the same partners in both $M$ and $M'$ and also in $N$ and $N'$, hence their vote is the same.

 Consider agent $t$.
-He has the same partner in $M$ and $M'$.
-Suppose that he has a different partner in $N$ than in $N'$.
+They have the same partner in $M$ and $M'$.
+Suppose that they have a different partner in $N$ than in $N'$.
 Then, $(t,d_t)\in N'$ and $t$ is unmatched in $N$.
 As $d_t$ is the strictly worst neighbor of $t$ in $I'$, we get that $t$ votes with $+1$ in both instances.